pandusudo/Store-Restful-API/README.md

 A Store_Restful_API is a RESTFUL API for e commerce application

 # How to use it?
-Clone or download this repository, then open the directory in your terminal
+Clone or download this repository, then open the directory in your terminal. install all the dependencies by run the npm install.

 ```bash
 $ git clone https://github.com/pandusudo/Store-Restful-API.git
 $ npm install
 ```

 import point_of_sales.sql to your mysql database
 If the installation is done then run

 ```bash
 $ npm test
 ```